FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/apig_environments.md

 # flexibleengine_apig_environments

-Use this data source to query the environment list under the APIG instance within Flexibleengine.
+Use this data source to query the environment list under the APIG instance within FlexibleEngine.

 ## Example Usage